fernandofagonde/fernandofagonde/README.md

+### E aí 👋

 Co-founder da Ípsillon!

+- Insatisfeito com o status quo
+- Inquieto
-Insatisfeito e inquieto, sempre aprendendo, as vezes ensinando um pouco do que aprendeu!
+- Sempre aprendendo, as vezes ensinando um pouco do que aprendeu!
-### E aí 👋

 <!--
 **fernandofagonde/fernandofagonde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.